 Yes.
 There is no time limit for filing a report of sexual violence.

-As a third party, you can make a report under this Policy.
+As a third party, you can make a report under the Policy.
 The Special Investigator will determine whether there is enough evidence to proceed.
 The Special Investigator must also ensure that such an investigation would not violate procedural fairness.
 The survivor has the right to be informed of an investigation triggered by a third-party report but does not have to participate.

 As a witness, you also have a right to access any of the support services available at McGill.